DylanL0ng/RestCountries-React/frontend/README.md

-# Frontend - Country Information App
+# Frontend - RestCountries App

-This is the frontend part of the Country Information App.
+This is the frontend part of the RestCountries App.
 It allows users to input a country name and retrieve information about that country using the backend API.

 ## Getting Started